hfakeeeeee/ShuttleSplit/README.md

 - **Session Variations**: Water fees and additional fees can vary per session
 - **Fair Split**: Total session cost divided equally among all participants (registered + walk-ins)
 - **Payment Tracking**: Track payment status for each player (paid/unpaid) in the Summary tab
+- **Team-Aware UI**: Teams help organize players and views, but do not change the pricing formula

 ## Technology Stack